 Less than 10% = A highly meaningful unfavorable response

-When reading through the comments made by your employees, it is important to look for main themes and to pay attention to the ideas and comments that are repeated, rather than focusing on the outrageous "extremes" or "outliers."
-Also, watch for good suggestions and specifics to help you better understand your opportunities for improvement and never try to guess the author of a comment or use comments for reprisals.
+When reading through the comments made by your employees, it is important to look for the main themes by paying attention to the ideas and comments that are repeated, rather than focusing or getting caught up on the outrageous "extremes" or "outliers."
+Also, watch for good suggestions and specific explanations for why things are they way they are, because these will help you better understand your opportunities for improvement.
+We also cannot stress enough to never try to guess the author of a comment or use comments for reprisals.
 It is essential that all employee comments are and must remain anonymous.

 All goals established for Action Plans should be divided into three categories:

 Also, you should record the goals that cannot realistically be handled at the site level or cannot be tackled at this time.
-You need to let your employees know what these goals are and why they cannot be addressed at this time.
+You need to let your employees know what these goals are and why they cannot be addressed now.
+Recording them will serve as a reminder that they are still outstanding and should be re-examined again in the future.

 Projecting the impact of your Action Plan(s) on overall job satisfaction needs careful consideration.
 Setting too low a target may diminish the potential returns, while an unrealistically high goal can lack credibility and affect confidence in the survey process.